larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

 **User-friendly GUI**: to ensure accessibility and ease of use, said functionalities are condensed within an intuitive and user-friendly Graphical User Interface (GUI) and accompanied by meaningful and evocative visualizations.

 The expected outcome of this project was the implementation of a tool that showcases the potential of integrating various functionalities into a single platform.
 Although our tool is a preliminary and simple version, it is thought as a proposal for how such a system could be developed and utilized in a real-world scenario.
-By demonstrating the feasibility and effectiveness of combining web scraping, sentiment analysis, keyword identification, and generative AI technologies for the analysis of Amazon product reviews, this project offers insights into the practical applications of these technologies in e-commerce and customer feedback analysis.
+By demonstrating the feasibility and effectiveness of combining web scraping, sentiment analysis, keyword identification, and generative AI for the analysis of product reviews, this project offers insights into the practical applications of these technologies in e-commerce and customer feedback analysis.
 ## Code Quality and Functionality

 ### Code Overview